mitre/fieldmanual/sphinx-docs/Plugin-library.md

 The Builder plugin enables CALDERA to dynamically compile code segments into payloads that can be executed as abilities by implants.

 Currently, only C# is supported.
 Code is compiled in a Docker container using Mono.
 The resulting executable, along with any additional references, will be copied to the remote machine and executed.

+## Debrief

+The Debrief plugin provides a method for gathering overall campaign information and analytics for a selected set of operations.
+It provides a centralized view of operation metadata and graphical displays of the operations, the techniques and tactics used, and the facts discovered by the operations.

+The plugin additionally supports the export of campaign information and analytics in PDF format.